Particular/docs.particular.net/samples/web/asp-web-application/sample.md

 ---
-title: Using NServiceBus in an ASP.NET Web Application
+title: Using NServiceBus in an ASP.NET Core Web Application
 component: Core
 reviewed: 2018-02-23
 redirects: